 This orientation is offered by the faculty of Technology, Policy and Management.
 The programme consists of either the first semester or the second semester of the MSc Management of Technology.
-A mixture of courses from both semesters is only permitted if it's a coherent set of modules that is approved by the MoT programme director, R.M.
-Verburg, in advance.
+A mixture of courses from both semesters is only permitted if it's a coherent set of modules that is approved in advance.
+Because of the limited capacity at the TPM faculty to take these courses, it is necessary to timely register with the Applied Physics programme coordinator for taking this orientation.
+Details are stated in the study guide.

 1st SEMESTER MoT Modules (30 EC)

 MOT1412, Technology Dynamics, 5EC

 MOT1421, Economic Foundations, 5EC

 MOT1442, Social and Scientific Values, 5EC

 MOT1461, Corporate Finance, 5EC

 MOT1524, Leading and Managing People, 5EC

 MOT1532, High-tech Marketing, 5EC

 2nd SEMESTER MoT Modules (30 EC)

 MOT1003, Integration Moment, 5EC

 MOT1435, Technology Strategy and Entrepreneurship, 5EC

 MOT1451, Inter- and Intra-organisational Decision Making, 5EC

-MOT1531, Business Process Management & Technology, 5EC
+MOT1531, Business Process Management & Technology, SEC

 MOT2312, Research Methods, 5EC

 MOT2421, Emerging and breakthrough Technologies, 5EC